ganesshkumar/ganesshkumar.github.io/src/pages/articles/2016-07-10-docker-disable-python-buffer.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
 title: Docker - Disable Stream Buffers in Python
-description: Learn how to disable stream buffers in Python when running applications inside Docker containers.
-This guide explains setting the `PYTHONUNBUFFERED` environment variable or using the `-u` flag to ensure immediate output to stdout and stderr.
+description: Disable Python stream buffers in Docker by setting `PYTHONUNBUFFERED` or using the `-u` flag for instant stdout and stderr output.
 author: Ganessh Kumar
 pubDate: 2016-07-10
 date: 2016-07-10